It is Unlawful To

-- Possess or transport any live transgenic (genetically engineered) organism or any live specimen of the following non-native fish, crayfish, or freshwater mollusk: bighead carp, black carp, silver carp, grass carp (white amur), members of the snakehead family (Channidae), bitterling, Ide, Japanese weatherfish, rudd, tench, Eurasian ruffe, tubenose goby, round goby, rusty crayfish, zebra mussel or quagga mussel.
+- Possess or transport any live transgenic (genetically engineered) organism or any live specimen of the following non-native fish, crayfish, or freshwater mollusk: bighead carp, black carp, silver carp, grass carp (white amur), members of the snakehead family (Channidae), Wels catfish, bitterling, stone moroko, zander, Ide, Japanese weatherfish, rudd, tench, Eurasian ruffe, tubenose goby, round goby, red swamp crayfish, yabby crayfish, rusty crayfish, killer shrimp, zebra mussel, golden mussel or quagga mussel.
 To do so may result in civil fines up to $10,000.

 - Import, plant or transplant live game fish including viable eggs of any game fish without permit.

 - Buy or sell fish or parts of fish, reptiles, amphibians or crayfish taken under a sport fishing license.

 - Take fish for the sole purpose of removing the eggs.

 - Harvest, attempt to harvest, or possess any threatened or endangered species except as authorized by the DNR.
 For more information, see michigan.gov/fishing and click on Managing Michigan’s Fisheries.

 - Harvest or attempt to harvest freshwater mussels (clams or bivalves) whether living or dead, including the shell or parts thereof, from any waters of the state.

 - Exception 1: Zebra and quagga mussels may be taken.